geko1981/FakeItEasy/Issue-labels.md

-Issues will be labelled by the FakeItEasy owners are after they are raised.
+Issues will be labelled by the FakeItEasy owners after they are raised.
 The labels for a given issue may change during its lifetime as more insight is gained.

 ### General